XBMC Disable Windowed Mode Shortcut

 Back in 2007 I wrote a post on how to integrate Dojo with Greasemonkey.

 Since then, Greasemonkey has been re-written to include security and bug fixes which has broken my demo code.
 The problem is that the new security model doesn’t return an instance to the newly created dijit.Dialog when the constructor is called.
-The work-around is to set the ID of the dialog, and then call dijit.byId() to get a handle to it.
+The work-around is to set the ID of the dialog, and then call dijit.byId()

 In Computing science artificial intelligence terms, the game of Sudoku is a constraint satisfaction problem.
 Constraint satisfaction problems are nice in the regard that there are some very nice heuristics that lead to an easy algorithm to solve them.
 On the other hand, constraint satisfaction problems with a large problem domain may take an inordinate amount of time to solve.